Get your next remote job on LaraJobs.

 Introduction to Alpine.js in Laravel

-Alpine.js is a great way to start adding reactivity to your user interface.
-I wrote about this minimalist framework if you are not familiar with it yet.
+Alpine.js is a fantastic way to start adding reactivity to your user interface.
+I wrote about this minimalist framework if you’re not familiar with it yet.

-Today, we will learn how to add Alpine.js into an existing Laravel project.
-Of course, this will even work on new projects.
+Today, we’ll learn how to add Alpine.js into an existing Laravel project.
+Of course, this will work on new projects too.
 Let’s dive in!

 Use Alpine.js via a CDN

-Alpine.js is such a simple framework that it can just be dropped in any web page using the CDN of your choice.
+Alpine.js is such a simple framework that it can be dropped into any web page using the CDN of your choice.

 <!DOCTYPE html>